mokuda2/senioryearreflection/_posts/2023-01-05-Ideals-Clash.md

 November 21, 2022.
 I had been texting Kent about my dates.
 Gyuna told me that he probably knew about dating better than she did.
 Plus, I didn’t think she wanted to hear every single detail about my dates.
 I still wasn’t a fan of texting behind a screen though.
 I tried arranging a time I could meet him at the library again.
 He said he’d let me know when he’d be available, but he never texted me back.
 I was discouraged.

-Gyuna invited me to her place in the evening, and we ended up watching Frozen II.
+Gyuna invited me to her place in the evening, and we ended up watching _Frozen II_.
 I was on the brink of tears the entire movie though.

-_(November 2022; college junior) “I watched Frozen II, and it was all right,” Kent said.
+_(November 2022; college junior) “I watched_ Frozen II, _and it was all right,” Kent said.
 “I like the first one more though.
-Maybe we could watch Frozen II sometime.”_
+Maybe we could watch_ Frozen II _sometime.”_

 “Are you crying?”
 Gyuna asked.

 “Yeah,” I answered.
 It was at the part where Olaf was dying, but that obviously wasn’t the reason why I was crying.
-After the movie, I said, "You're gonna hate me for saying this, but the entire time I was watching the movie, I wanted to break down and cry because it reminded me of my date with Kent and how he said that he and I could watch Frozen II together sometime.
+After the movie, I said, "You're gonna hate me for saying this, but the entire time I was watching the movie, I wanted to break down and cry because it reminded me of my date with Kent and how he said that he and I could watch _Frozen II_ together sometime.
 He seems to be on my mind all the time, and I talk about my heartbreak on my dates."

 "Oh, I thought you were sad that Olaf died," Gyuna said.
-"Wow, you can kind of be a jerk when it comes to dating.
+"Wow, you're kind of a jerk when it comes to dating.
 Talking about heartbreak with your other dates?
 That can be so rude and uncomfortable."

 "I want to stop feeling this way, but I can't.
 Why does it have to hurt so much?
 It hasn't even been a full week.
 This literally happened last Monday night right before midnight.
 It's felt like a WHOLE month!"

 "Well, time does feel distorted when you're going through a heartbreak."
 She ended up calling Christian since I was feeling pretty sad.
 In the middle of their conversation, she asked, "How would you get over a girl you really liked?
 Or what would you do if she broke your heart?"

 "I'd just move on,” Christian answered.
 “Just accept that this is the way it is.
 I know some people cope with heartbreak by going into another relationship.
 My ex-girlfriend did that, and she told me that this guy wasn't anything like me.
 But she did that to herself."

-"Yeah, I think it's kind of toxic.
+"Yeah, I think that's kind of toxic.
 But what would you do if you and I broke up?
 Not saying that that’s going to happen."

 There was a pause.
 "That would be really hard," Christian said as he thought.
 "I think I would need some time.
 I probably wouldn't date for a while, but I think it differs from person to person."